PARLOR PALM

 KEEP SOIL MOIST

-A Parlor Palm prefers to be watered thoroughly, so give it a big gulp until water drains from the bottom.
-Then allow the soil to dry before watering again.
+A parlor palm prefers to be watered thoroughly, so give it a big gulp until water drains from the bottom.
+Then allow the soil to dry slightly (1-2 inches) before watering again.

 Overwatering can lead to root rot.
 Make sure its pot has good drainage.